lvalentin/help/app/_howtos/en/reset-password.md

 date:   2014-06-12 08:00:00 +0100
 locale: "en"
 permalink: /en/howtos/reset-password/
-lead: "How to reset your console account password in 3 easy steps"
+lead: "How to reset your console account password in 3 easy steps."
 ---

 On the login screen, click `Forgot password ?`.